carpentries-incubator/reproducible-publications-quarto/_episodes/08-code-chunks.md

 > ## Tip: Overiding global options
 > What if you want most of your code chunks to render with the same options (i.e. echo: false), but you just have one or two chunks that you want to tweak the options on (i.e. display code with echo: true)?
 Good news!
 The global options can be overwritten on a case by case basis in each individual code chunk.
-Test this by adding `#| echo: true` to your code chunk in your document and knitting.
+Test this by adding `#| echo: true` to your code chunk in your document and rendering.
 Did you override the global settings successfully?
 {: .callout}

 > ## CHALLENGE 7.4 (optional) global & individual code chunk options
 >
-> How would appear in our html document if we knit a code chunk with the following options?
+> How would appear in our html document if we render a code chunk with the following options?
 > ```
 > {r}
 > #| warning: true